Decentralized finance: Key characteristics

-DeFi revolves around decentralized applications, also known as DApps, that perform financial functions on distributed ledgers called blockchains, a technology that was made popular by Bitcoin and has since been adapted more broadly.
-Rather than transactions being made through a centralized intermediary such as a cryptocurrency exchange or a traditional securities exchange, transactions are directly made between participants, mediated by smart contract programs.
-These smart contracts, or DeFi protocols, typically run using open-source software that is built and maintained by a community of developers.
+DeFi uses decentralized applications, also known as DApps, that perform financial functions on distributed ledgers called blockchains, a technology that was made popular by bitcoin.
+Transactions are directly made between participants, mediated by smart contract programs, rather than through a centralized intermediary.
+These smart contracts, or DeFi protocols, typically run using open-source software.

 DApps are typically accessed through a browser extension or application.
-For example, MetaMask allows users to directly interact with Ethereum through a digital wallet.
+For example, MetaMask allows users to interact with Ethereum through a digital wallet.
 Many of these DApps can be linked to create complex financial services.
-For example, stablecoin holders can lend assets such as USD Coin or DAI to a liquidity pool in a borrow/lending protocol such as the Aave protocol, and allow others to borrow those digital assets by depositing their own collateral.
-The protocol automatically adjusts interest rates based on the demand for the asset.
+Examples include lending protocols, in which stablecoin holders can lend assets to a liquidity pool, and allow others to borrow those digital assets by depositing their own collateral.
+The protocol is designed to automatically adjusts interest rates based on the demand for the asset.
 Some DApps source external (off-chain) data, such as the price of an asset, through blockchain oracles.

-Additionally, Aave Protocol popularized "flash loans", which are uncollateralized loans of an arbitrary amount that are taken out and paid back within a single blockchain transaction.
-Max Wolff is credited with the original invention of flash loans with the original implementation released in 2018 by Marble Protocol.
-Many exploits of DeFi platforms have used flash loans to manipulate cryptocurrency spot prices.
+The Aave protocol popularized "flash loans", which are uncollateralized loans of an arbitrary amount that are taken out and paid back within a single blockchain transaction.
+Exploits of DeFi platforms have used flash loans to manipulate cryptocurrency spot prices.

 Another DeFi protocol is Uniswap, which is a decentralized exchange (DEX) set up to trade tokens issued on Ethereum.
 Rather than using a centralized exchange to fill orders, Uniswap pays users to form liquidity pools in exchange for a percentage of the fees collected from traders swapping tokens in and out of the liquidity pools.
-Because no centralized party runs Uniswap (the platform is governed by its users), and any development team can use the open-source software, there is no entity to check the identities of the people using the platform and meet KYC/AML regulations.
-As of 2020, it is not clear what position regulators will take on the legality of such platforms.
+Because no centralized party runs Uniswap and any development team can use the open-source software, there is no entity to check the identities of the people using the platform and meet KYC/AML regulations.
+As of 2020, it was not clear what position regulators would take on the legality of such platforms; subsequent regulatory developments are summarised in the Regulation section.